BitsJayMehta173/Book-Rough/README.md

-# Getting Started with Create React App

-This project was made for writing and creating rough beside just like we used to have in math class while in school life
+# This project was made for writing and creating rough beside just like we used to have in math class while in school life

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`